 RECOMMENDED FOR: Pixar fans; families; non-fidgety children; athletes; those concerned about getting old, both in life and their careers; Christian audiences; NASCAR fans.

 NOT RECOMMENDED FOR: People who don't like giant studio, animated releases, or those for whom the Cars series sits at the bottom of the Pixar barrel.
 But as noted, Cars 3's theming is much different from the first two films, so maybe don't dismiss it out of hand.

-Cars 3, directed by Brian Fee, opens in theaters June 16, 2017.
+Cars 3, directed by Brian Fee, opened in theaters June 16, 2017; available for home viewing November 7, 2017.
 It runs 109 minutes and stars Owen Wilson, Cristela Alonzo, Chris Cooper, Nathan Fillion, Larry the Cable Guy, Armie Hammer and Bonnie Hunt.
 Watch the trailer for Cars 3 here.

 Ryan Duncan is Entertainment Editor for Crosswalk.com.

 Image courtesy: ©DisneyPixar